Courteney Cox: 1990s: International breakthrough

-2001–2008: Dirt and other projects
+2000s: Continued success

 Cox's major films during this period include the crime drama 3000 Miles to Graceland (2001) and the comedy The Shrink Is In (2001).
 In late 2003, Cox and Arquette produced one season of the reality television series Mix It Up.
 The lifestyle series, which aired on the WE cable channel, struggled with low ratings and was not renewed for a second season.
 After the conclusion of Friends, Cox was producer Marc Cherry's first choice to be offered a starring role as Susan Mayer on Desperate Housewives, but Cox was unavailable due to her pregnancy and the role later went to Teri Hatcher.
 A few years later, Cox signed a deal with ABC Studios (formerly Touchstone Television) to star in her own series.

 She starred in the independent drama film November (2005), which had a limited theatrical release.
 She had a cameo appearance in the big-budget remake The Longest Yard (2005) as Lena, the girlfriend of Paul Crewe (Adam Sandler), and co-starred with Tim Allen in the critically derided Zoom (2006).
-Cox also voiced the role of Daisy in the animated film Barnyard (2006).
+Cox voiced Daisy the Cow in the animated film Barnyard (2006).
 A Friends reunion film was rumored to be in production following the success of Sex and the City (2008), but this was later denied by Warner Bros. and others.

 Cox starred as Lucy Spiller, a cynical tabloid editor, in the FX television drama series Dirt, which premiered in 2007.
 Cox and her then-husband David Arquette were the executive producers of the series.
 The series was eventually canceled after the second season in 2008.
 In July 2008, Entertainment Weekly announced that Cox signed on to star in a three-episode arc for the television medical comedy series Scrubs.
 Also that year, she starred in the fantasy comedy film Bedtime Stories, reuniting with co-star Adam Sandler.
 She went to executive produce the short drama film The Butler's in Love, directed by David Arquette.

-2009–2017: Cougar Town and directorial debut

 Cox guest-starred in a three-episode story arc on former Friends co-star Lisa Kudrow's web comedy series Web Therapy (2009).

-In 2009, she began her role as the star of the single-camera ABC comedy series Cougar Town, playing a newly single 40-year-old mother on the hunt for new experiences.
+Also in 2009, she began her role as the star of the single-camera ABC comedy series Cougar Town, playing a newly single 40-year-old mother on the hunt for new experiences.
 It is notably Cox's most successful work since Friends, earning her a nomination for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
-The series' third season was set to premiere in November 2011, but moved to February 14, 2012.
+The series' third season was set to premiere in November 2011 but moved to February 14, 2012.
 Cox directed two episodes of the series' fifteen episodes that season.
 The fourth season premiered on January 8, 2013.
 The series came to an end on March 31, 2015, after six seasons.